mikelemilia/ped-conformational-analysis/README.md

 In order to select an option it is sufficient to report its number.
 To undo any wrong selection, it is enough to digit `Q` (QUIT) or `B` (BACK) or `U` (UNDO).

-Choosing to execute the first task or the second task, you are asked to insert the path to the folder containing the PED of interest.
+Choosing to execute the first task or the second task, you are asked to insert the path to the folder containing .pdb files of the
+PED of interest (for example `data` for our analysis).
-Subsequently, the PED ID list of the files found inside the provided folder is shown and you are asked to insert the index or the ID of the one of interest.
-As soon as the PED ID is correctly supplied, an instance of the `ModelFeatures` class, if the first task has been chosen, or instance of the `PEDFeatures` class, if the case of the second one, is initialized.
+Subsequently, the PED ID list of .pdb files found inside the provided folder is shown and you are asked to insert the index or the ID of the one of interest.
+As soon as the PED ID is correctly supplied, an instance of the `ModelFeatures` class, if the first task has been chosen, or an instance of the `PEDFeatures` class, if the case of the second one, is initialized.

 > **N.B.
-The folder path that can be inserted when requested can be absolute or relative.
+The folder path that can be inserted can be absolute or relative.
 Note that whenever a relative
-> path is provided, it must be referred to the working directory that has been set in the program as the project folder.**
+> path is provided, it must be referred to the working directory that has been already set as the project folder.**

-An example of Menu usage for the `data` folder and PED00020 is here provided:
+An example of Menu usage with `data` folder and PED00020 is here provided:

 ```
 == == == == == == == == == == == == == == == == == == ==